Pasta primavera gets a makeover in this zucchini noodle primavera featuring zucchini noodles and loads of fresh spring vegetables.

 What comes to mind when you think of pasta primavera?
 Chances are you think of a rather bland pasta dish with a light cream sauce and a scattering of vegetables thrown in.

 Pasta primavera, invented famously by Le Cirque restaurant back in the heyday of nouvelle cuisine has since largely fallen out of favor.
 Although “primavera” means spring too many versions of the dish contained very few ingredients that had anything to do with spring with any vegetables most often overcooked into soggy submission.
 So I thought it was high time the classic dish got a bit of a makeover.

-My version of spring pasta is lightened up by using zucchini noodles instead of traditional noodles and packed with loads of springtime favorites like asparagus, snap peas and broccolini.
+This zucchini noodle primavera is my version of the spring pasta that's lightened up by using zucchini noodles instead of traditional noodles and packed with loads of springtime favorites like asparagus, snap peas and broccolini.
 The whole dish is a veritable cornucopia of green and the kind of food that makes you feel good after you’ve polished off your plate, not heavy and weighed down.
 Not to mention that it’s an easy and delicious way to get in your daily servings of vegetables.

 It’s a quick and simple “pasta” that captures the essence of springtime cooking: fresh and filled with green.